So Many Choices, So Little Time, by Rich Paschall

 All the TV channels were on VHF (very high frequency) channels 2 through 13.
 Channel 1 VHF had problems conflicting with radio bands and was ultimately eliminated.
 Can you imagine just 12 television channels?
 Along came UHF (ultra-high frequency) television channels.
 The problem was that we did not have a television that had these higher channels.
 In fact, almost no one had such television sets as these channels started to get added.
 This was good news for television makers.
 Locally Zenith, Motorola, and Sears were selling a lot of new televisions.
 By 1964, television makers had to include UHF channels.

 We needed channel 32 WFLD as in Marshall Field.
 It competed for broadcast rights for some White Sox games.
 It is now the FOX affiliate.
 Channel 44 became a party to the first pay-per-view with OnTV.
 If you paid the subscription fee, you could get a box to unscramble a broadcast signal.
 It was the predecessor to Cable.
 OnTV might also include Sportsvision.
 When WGN started picking up road Cubs games, the White Sox tried a number of television options.
 I recall there was a black market for those subscription boxes for your television.
-Clever guys with a little electronics skills figured out how to put them together.
+Clever guys with a few electronics skills figured out how to put them together.
 No one could imagine actually paying for some channels.
 Now we have a long list of UHF channels.
 If you get them, you know there is a limit to that too.
 Channels 13 to 82 were for UHF but channel 37 frequency was ultimately reserved for radio astronomy.
 Can you imagine having just 80 channels?

 As the years wore on and options increased, we awaited cable in the neighborhood.
 We just could not imagine that they could wire up every home in a big city.
 That would take years we thought.
-The city was divided up and handed off to several companies who paid the city fees to run around and put new cable everywhere, mostly using existing telephone poles.
+The city was divided up and handed off to several companies who paid the city fees to run around and put new cables everywhere, mostly using existing telephone poles.
 We got Group W for our neighborhood.
 It’s XFinity now but I dropped them for satellite.

-Now there are more channels beamed into my living room than Captain Kirk could ever imagine.
+Now there are more channels beaming into my living room than Captain Kirk could ever imagine.
 After all, he had a flip phone.
 I am not sure of the number of Spanish channels, but neither was my Colombian roommate John.
 He watched most things on his iPhone.

-The Bluray player I have had for a few years now is hard wired to the router, and I can get a variety of services via the internet including Netflix, Hulu, Vudu, Opera TV store (Vewd) where you can connect a variety of other apps.
+The Bluray player I have had for a few years now is hard-wired to the router, and I can get a variety of services via the internet including Netflix, Hulu, Vudu, Opera TV store (Vewd) where you can connect a variety of other apps.
 It also has YouTube.
 Since the Bluray is connected to 40-inch television, I am now wondering why I was not watching “Bad Buddy” there.

 I bought a 24-inch television last year for the bedroom.
 I confess I did not know all of the features when I bought it.
 It is connected to the internet via WiFi as well as to broadcast television with a flat antenna.
 The remote has buttons for six services including Prime which I have.
 Prime will connect me with Here, which I also have.
 There is also a button that has “Watch Free TV+” and it will find you all categories of television on a variety of services.
 The number of apps can take you all over the world.